 Our volunteers work with us in many ways including driving, gardening, fundraising, answering our telephones, and fostering our animals; they are a valued part of the Team.

 Julie has been with Wadars since 2014 and is responsible for the overall management of the charity and for overseeing special projects.
 For over 20 years, Julie has worked extensively with local, national and international charities.

 She has been a trustee with four charities, including Cats Protection.
 Julie is a member of the Institute of Directors, the Charity Investors' Group and the Institute of Fundraising.

-Tracy Cadman - Operations Manager
+Tracy Cadman - Director of Operations

 Tracy has more than 30 years’ experience of working in charities, including over 10 years with the RSPCA in Brighton where she started as an animal care assistant and worked her way up to Shelter Manager.